Native Americans' role in mercury legislation at issue in talk by UMaine anthropologist

 Ranco’s research focuses on methods that U.S. indigenous communities, particularly in Maine, use to resist environmental degradation and protect their cultural resources.
 Those methods include traditional approaches to diplomacy; and raising awareness of ways in which society’s attempts to equalize rights or access to resources may, in fact, have the opposite effect, depriving groups or individuals of their own, often minority, cultures.

 Ranco teaches classes on indigenous intellectual property rights, research ethics, environmental justice and tribal governance.
 He has a particular interest in how better research relationships can be created among universities, native and non-native researchers, and indigenous communities.
 He has a master’s degree in environmental law from Vermont Law School and a doctorate in social anthropology from Harvard.

-Tags: Darren Ranco, environmental legislation, Mellon Innovation Fund, mercury, Native Americans.
+Tags: Anthropology Darren Ranco environmental legislation History Mellon Innovation Fund mercury Native Americans

 Leave a Reply